 Program constraints.
 The program limits credits and debits each year.
 The program set maximum water conservation account balances for the three Lower Basin states.
 The program also prohibits debits—withdraw above historical allocations—when Lake Mead storage is at or below 6.0 million acre-feet (elevation 1025 feet).
 The program assesses a 5% reduction in the first year to cover increased reservoir evaporation associated with a higher Lake Mead level and surface area.
 The program assesses a 3% reduction in subsequent years.

 Interactions with mandatory water conservation program are complex.
 The 2007 Interim Guidelines and 2019 Drought Contingency Plan specify increasing volumes of mandatory reductions in reservoir withdraws as Lake Mead level declines towards 1,020 feet (USBR, 2007; USBR, 2019).
 The 2019 DCP allows states and contractors to debit their water conservation account balance to meet their mandatory reductions in water use.
 This transfer is an administrative action and does not change Lake Mead level.
-It is unclear whether states and contractors can recover those transfers at a future period in time.
+It is unclear whether states and contractors can recover those transfers at a future period.

 The water conservation program functions under the assumption that annual Lake Mead inflow minus evaporation—the annual available water—exceeds the sum of the historical allocations of 9.0 million acre-feet per year.
-Reclamation reports annually water conservation account credits, debits, and balances (USBR, 2021a).
+The U.S. Bureau of Reclamation (USBR) reports annually water conservation account credits, debits, and balances (USBR, 2021a).
 At the end of 2023, the Lower Basin States collectively conserved and credited 4.1 million acre feet of water while debiting 790,000 acre-feet (Figure 1).
 Present account balances are 3.3 million acre-feet (Figure 2).
-Reclamation’s reports show no reductions for evaporation.
+USBR’s reports show no reductions for evaporation.